-Indeed, a new, improved and even more Wicked CGI enhanced biomechanical blockbuster alien beast was born out of the shattered remains of a rejuvenated and implicitly Cameron or Lucas linked engineer-evoking the equally rampaging Thing in THE THING FROM ANOTHER WORLD!, and played by Ian Whyte-just before the film ended in a memorable and nightmarish sequence.
+Literally, as PROMETHEUS ended with a new, improved, angrily hissing and even more Wicked CGI enhanced biomechanical blockbuster alien beast being born out of the shattered remains of the last muscle bound Engineer-one who evoked the equally rampaging Thing in THE THING FROM ANOTHER WORLD!, and played by Ian Whyte-again also implying that Sir Scott just as unimpressed with CGI enhanced super satirical films as he was with AVATAR.
 This birth of an even more beastly CGI enhanced alien than ever before implied that Sir Scott believed that the hopeful and film set disaster preventing CGI enhanced film art age that had been ushered in by Lucas and Spielberg would be killed by the CGI enhanced blockbuster beast.
-Indeed, the birth of this even more dread and CGI enhanced black biomechanical blockbuster beast took place in the same flickering and film projector evoking light as that seen at the shocking end of LOOKING FOR MR. GOODBAR and the more healing and soothing end of ALIEN, affirming that this new alienated and pitiless beast was linked to film art.
+Indeed, the birth of this even more alienated and CGI enhanced black biomechanical blockbuster beast took place in the same flickering and film projector evoking light as that seen at the shocking end of LOOKING FOR MR. GOODBAR and the more healing and soothing end of ALIEN, affirming the link to film art of this new CGI enhanced and pitiless beast.

-Curiously, the surname of Vickers and another space expedition member named Ford-played by Kate Dickie-implied that Sir Scott was also interested in Wright, for the first two surnames evoked a teacher surnamed Vickers-Shewman and a vice-principal surnamed Ford who Wright worked with at that time at Streetsville Secondary School in the Streetsville ‘town in a city’ section of Mississauga.
-The presence of another expedition member surnamed Millburn-played by Rafe Spall-reaffirmed the film’s implicit interest in Wright, reminding us that he lived on Mill Street in Streetsville at the time of the release of PROMETHEUS.
+Curiously, the head of the expedition was Meredith Vickers was played by Charlize Theron, who played the implicitly Gary W. Wright linked Mavis Gary the year before in the allegorical and implicitly Wright roasting Reitman film, YOUNG ADULT (2011).
+This link to YOUNG ADULT was openly affirmed by the presence of Patrick Wilson as Dr. Shaw’s father in a hologram flashback, as Wilson played Buddy Slade in YOUNG ADULT.
+The surname of Vickers and another space expedition member named Ford-played by Kate Dickie-reaffirmed a curious interest in YOUNG ADULT and roasting Wright, for the surnames evoked a teacher surnamed Vickers-Shewman and a vice-principal surnamed Ford who Wright worked with at that time at Streetsville Secondary School in the Streetsville ‘town in a city’ section of Mississauga.
+The presence of another expedition member implicitly linked to Tim Burton and surnamed Millburn-played by Rafe Spall-reaffirmed the film’s implicit interest in Wright, reminding us that he lived on Mill Street in Streetsville at the time of the release of PROMETHEUS.

-Garish implications lost on Joss Whedon when he implicitly linked Sir Scott to Barton-played again by Renner-in the allegorical and CGI enhanced super satirical film, THE AVENGERS (2012).
-However, this implied interest in addressing Zone War film ‘scholar’ Wright returned when Sir Scott teamed up again with Fassbender, Max, Pitt, Scalia, Yates and Darusz Wolski-director of photography of PROMETHEUS-on his next twilit, allegorical and Ozian themed Scott Free docufeature artbuster, THE COUNSELOR (2013).
+All of which turned out to be fittingly and garishly prescient, for after Joss Whedon again implicitly linked Sir Scott to Barton-played again by Renner-in the twilit, allegorical and CGI enhanced super satirical film, MARVEL’S THE AVENGERS (2012), Sir Scott did indeed implicitly address Zone War film ‘scholar’ Wright when he teamed up again with Fassbender, Max, Pitt, Scalia, Yates and Darusz Wolski-director of photography of PROMETHEUS-on his next twilit, allegorical and Ozian themed Scott Free docufeature artbuster, THE COUNSELOR (2013).

 ‘I’m all right.’